We are pleased to be able to offer Growing Lessons for 2019!

 Depending on which day you sign up for, we will contact you by email after you sign up with more information about where to meet and what to bring with you.

-At the start of each lesson, we will have a welcome time where we will sing songs, do a little yoga, and discuss what we will be learning that day.
+At the start of each lesson, we will have a welcome time where we will talk about the farm, and discuss what we will be learning that day.
 Each child will get a little notebook where they can draw a picture or write down things that they want to remember.
 They will get to take their notebook home with them at the end of the session.

 Things that your child will learn may include: